The Staff

 MJHS Institute for Innovation in Palliative Care

-Assistant Professor of Family and Social Medicine,
+Asst Professor of Family and Social Medicine, Albert Einstein College of Medicine

-Prior to joining the MJHS Institute, Dr. Glajchen served as Director of the Institute for Education and Training at Mount Sinai Beth Israel.
+Prior to joining the MJHS Institute, Myra served as Director of the Institute for Education and Training at Mount Sinai Beth Israel.
 During this time, she created the family caregiver initiative to improve the well-being of caregivers facing advanced illness.
 She led the research team that validated the Brief Assessment Scale for Caregivers (BASC) in English and Chinese, published bilingual handbooks and designed an award-winning online resource.
 In addition, Dr. Glajchen was Associate Director of two accredited fellowships; oversaw electives; and participated in development of continuing medical education conferences.

 Karen A. Richards, PhD, EdS, MS